roylee0704/gron/README.md

 ### ENTRY
 An ADT that consists of a schedule and job to be run on that schedule.
-It keep tracks on the following states: `schedule`, `job`, `next`, 'prev'.
+It keep tracks on the following states: `schedule`, `job`, `next`, `prev`.

 ### JOB
 An interface which wraps `Run` method.